Undergrads apply for free in October

 What is happening with executive orders and actions?

-To date, most actions with potential to impact higher education have been subject to legal challenge.
+To date, most of the federal actions with the potential to impact higher education have been subject to legal challenges.
 In some cases, federal judges have put temporary injunctions in place, and, in other cases, multiple organizations have filed suit to block the actions.
 As a result, the implications of these orders remain unclear.

 Numerous higher education advocacy and policy groups, including the Association of American Universities and the American Council on Education, are also involved in reviewing and interpreting these orders.
 Members of the Policy Compliance and Communication Committee are following developments related to these actions carefully and are discussing them regularly with higher education policy and advocacy groups.
-If and when action is required from CMU, we will use this page and university-wide emails to notify students, faculty and staff.
+If action is required from CMU, we will use this page and university-wide emails to notify students, faculty and staff.

 How is CMU affected by the executive orders?